A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 The above equation has the same form as the Schr\"{o}dinger-Newton equation that is sometimes described as the non-linear Schr\"{o}dinger equation.
 But, the non-linear Schr\"{o}dinger equation is used to describe the linear quantum mechanical evolution of a particle in the mean field of a large number of particles all of whom are in the same quantum state.
 In \eqref{Eqn:NLS}, we are proposing a non-linear quantum evolution of a single particle state.
 As we will see below, this non-linear behavior leads to considerably different physical phenomena than the linear quantum evolution of a multi-particle system.

 There is a key mathematical difference between the Schr\"{o}dinger equation and \eqref{Eqn:NLS}.
 Formally, this equation requires knowledge of the full past of $\Psi\left(x\right)$ in order to describe its future evolution as opposed to simply its value at a given time $t_0$.
 Alternately, one may specify the value of the wave-function at $t_0$ and specify an additional boundary condition to capture the effects of the past and then perform the non-linear evolution.
 The latter approach is physically motivated: equation \eqref{Eqn:NLS} arises from a Yukawa interaction that allows the system to interact with itself via the sourced scalar field.
-The additional boundary condition is then the specification of the background value of this scalar field at the initial time slice.
+The additional boundary condition is then the specification of the background value of this scalar field at that specific time slice.
+Even though, in principle, the evolution of $\Psi\left(x\right)$ requires the full knowledge of the past of $\Psi\left(x\right)$, in practise, the effects of distant events on its evolution are suppressed.
+This is because the influence of the past is felt via the Green's function in \eqref{Eqn:NLS} which naturally suppresses the effects of the past on the current evolution of the system.
+In this aspect, the time evolution of the quantum state $\Psi\left(x\right)$ is similar to the evolution of a two (or multi) particle state in an interacting quantum theory where the time evolution of the state does depend (in principle) on the full past of all the particles in the state.
+But, the effects of events in the past are suppressed precisely by these Green's functions.